Mount Charleston Guide

 Established: Spring Mountains National Recreation Area 1993; Mt.
 Charleston Wilderness Area 1989

-Price: Free entry; $10 parking at Cathedral Rock and Old Mills Campground
+Price: Free entry; Parking at Cathedral Rock and Old Mills Campground available for a fee

 Quick Facts